GitHubBlog

 OpenAlice does not need a database.
 State is file-backed: config, sessions, trading history, news, issues, inbox entries, workspace artifacts, and provider settings live under ~/.openalice by default.
 Docker uses a persistent volume for the same role.
 See Data & Credentials when you need the exact layout, admin token recovery, sealed broker credentials, or port configuration.

-• Server user: use Docker Compose, then put access behind LAN, Tailscale, or a reverse proxy.
+• Container operator: use Docker Compose, then put access behind LAN, Tailscale, or a reverse proxy.
+Docker and managed SSH are parallel first-class server paths with different ownership models.

 First thing after install